inkVerb/VIP/201/Lesson-12.md

 - `/sbin/`, `/boot/`, `/proc/`, `/srv/`, `/sys/` are core operating system folders, don't touch!
 - `/tmo/` is where most temporary files go, including browser downloads in progress
 - `/opt/` is for software that doesn't always follow these "FSH" rules
+- `/run/` is for sockets
+  - `/var/run/` is often a symlink of `/run/`
+  - A socket file needs its directory to be created, the software will create the actual socket file by itself
+  - Socket files often have a location setting in the `/etc/...` settings files

 ___